antmicro/rowhammer-tester/doc/playbook.md

 ## Row mapping

 In the case of DRAM modules, the physical layout of the memory rows in hardware can be different from the logical numbers assigned to them.
-The nature of rowhammer attack is that only the physically adjacent rows are affected by the `aggresor row`.
+The nature of rowhammer attack is that only the physically adjacent rows are affected by the `aggressor row`.
 To deal with the problem of disparity between physical location and logical enumeration, we various mapping strategies can be implemented:

 - `TrivialRowMapping` - logical address is the same as physical one
 - `TypeARowMapping` - more complex mapping method, reverse-engineered as a part of [this research](https://download.vusec.net/papers/hammertime_raid18.pdf)